 1786 - 1869

 Counter-claimed and then withdrew counterclaim for 18 enslaved people in St Andrew, Jamaica, the compensation for which was awarded initially to Elizabeth Phipps: the award was subsequently revoked and reawarded to the committee in lunacy of Elizabeth Phipps.
-John Phipps Hood asserted that 'upon her decease the described himself as the was the property becomes mine.'
+John Phipps Hood asserted that 'upon her decease the property becomes mine.'

 T71/865 St Andrew claim no. 359.